kujunda-seda/new-kingdoms/CONTRIBUTING.md

 - Decoupled logic and presentation: behaviors are coded independently, simulations can run in CLI
 - Presetless and unrestricted by a predefined game type
 - For those who like to code
-- Lightweight, not a dependency, and fast to run
+- Lightweight, not a dependency, fast to run
-- Self-explanatory code, least boiler-plate  possible
+- Self-explanatory code, less abstractions
 - A simulator of real-world objects, that live their own lives inside the game by the defined rules.

 Issues not related to those areas will be closed as unplanned, but are encouraged if they provide strong reasoning to pursue.